 Where to spend the night with children in Venice?

 That the Venice trip is not cheap and not with children should not be a surprise.
 Even if there are enough hotel recommendations for overnight stays outside the centre, I consider accommodation in the historical centre of the city to be more advantageous.
 Trains, buses, and trams are always full, multi-storey car parks are expensive and further away.

 If children need a break during the day, you don’t have to go too far to get their accommodation.
 In addition to my classic list of the Top 10 hotels in the centre of Venice, here are suggestions that are especially suitable for families with children.

 Hotel Casa Melograno – This pretty, small hotel is situated directly at a small canal and a bridge.
 Not far from Santa Lucia train station.
 Vaporetto stop San Marcuola is only once around the corner, shopping is good, and for Venice convenient in the nearby Strada Nova.
 Important for guests who have booked an apartment with a kitchenette.
 Rich breakfast.
 Garden with slide for toddlers.
 Ideal for families with children looking for cheap accommodation in Venice.

 - Adresse: Casa del Melograno, Cannaregio 2023, Cannaregio, 30121 Venedig, Bed & Breakfast und Apartments, ca.125,00 €.

-Hotel Palazzo Giovanelli – Tastefully designed luxury hotel on the Canal Grande.
-Very convenient directly at the stop ‘S. Stae’ of the boat line 1, pleasant for children, as all sights of Venice, are within walking distance.
+Hotel Palazzo Giovanelli – A tastefully designed luxury hotel on the Canal Grande.
+Very convenient directly at the stop ‘S. Stae’ of the boat line 1, is pleasant for children, as all sights of Venice, are within walking distance.
 Very good breakfast, family room.

 - Adresse: Hotel Palazzo Giovanelli, Santa Croce, San Stae, 2070 – Venice, Zimmer ab 250,00 €